RootDBApp/documentation/source/install/install_without_docker.rst

 Here you should simply have an up and running MariaDB instance, with a a root user correctly configured.

-Setup RootDB database and API user :
+You have, then, to setup grants for the RootDB API user :

 .. code-block:: sql